-Tyler Lance Simon, 29, of rural Bemidji has been sentenced in Becker County District Court for felony third-degree controlled substance crime.
-According to court records, on Sept.
-7, 2016 he sold an undisclosed amount of heroin in Becker County to a confidential reliable informant with the West Central Minnesota Drug and Violent Crime Task Force.
+Alissa Jo Rodewald, 27, of rural Detroit Lakes has been sentenced in Becker County District Court for felony third-degree controlled substance crime.
+A felony charge of fifth-degree controlled substance crime and a gross misdemeanor charge of bringing contraband into jail were dismissed.
+According to court records, on Aug.
+21, she was involved in the sale of 3.62 grams of meth (with packaging) for $360 to a confidential reliable informant with the West Central Minnesota Drug and Violent Crime Task Force.

 About this workshop: If you are a practitioner with stormwater BMP practices responsibilities including inspection, maintenance or supervise such activities, this hands-on two-day workshop is for you.
 Using real-life case studies, hands-on field and classroom exercises, we will help you learn the fundamentals of operation, how to assess the effectiveness of current practices by using visual inspection forms and to create and execute a maintenance work plan.

 John William Horton, 35, of Detroit Lakes, has been sentenced in Becker County District Court for felony domestic assault.
 A second charge of felony domestic assault was dismissed in a plea agreement.
 According to court records, on Jan.
 11 Becker County deputies were dispatched to a residence on County Road 132 and found that Horton had assaulted his live-in girlfriend of six months — slapping her face and hitting her in the arm and stomach.
 He used a "knife-hand" strike on her arm, badly bruising her bicep.

 Local students named to MSUM dean's list MOORHEAD — Several local students have been named to the Minnesota State University Moorhead dean's list in recognition of academic achievement during fall semester 2018.
 Among those to qualify for the honor were the following (students listed by hometown; fields of study in parentheses):